chanduhvg/GB-wrangle/README.md

 # GB-wrangle
 1. My Assigned play is 'As You Like It' that is Number 2
-2. ORLANDO
+2. ORLANDO is speaker 1
-3. OLIVER
+3. OLIVER is speaker 2
 4. Count the number times each speaker is repated
+5. - $ grep -c 'ORLANDO' Gopi.txt
+   - $ grep -c 'OLIVER' Gopi.txt
-5. ORLANDO name More times repeated than the OLIVER
+6. ORLANDO speaker name More times repeated than the OLIVER speaker